 , because cursor_x

-is a relative measure
+is a relative position

 while WIDTH

-is an absolute measure; instead, we’ll wrap
+is an absolute position; instead, we’ll wrap

 lines when cursor_x